• Skip to main content

 Shrimp tempura, karashi mayo, avocado and lettuce in a sushi roll.

-• Lift the edge of the mat that's closest to you and roll it over the fillings until the edge of rice makes contact with the nori on the other side.
+• Lift the edge of the mat that's closest to you and roll it over the fillings until the edge of rice contacts the nori on the other side.

 Rolling sushi roll with a bamboo sushi mat.